cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

 Aggregates can be very useful when applied to an entire table or to a set of rows matching a **WHERE** clause.
 Sometimes, though, we want more than one count, or sum, or average from a table; we may want these statistics over some subsets of rows, organized by some common attribute.
 For example, our **bookstore_inventory** table includes books in different conditions; we might be interested in the average price we are charging for books in "good" condition separately from books in "fair" condition, and so forth.

 SQL provides the **GROUP BY** clause for this purpose.  **GROUP BY** lets us specify an attribute, such as the condition of a book, by which to organize a table into *groups*.
 Membership in a specific group is based on the **GROUP BY** expression; all members of a group share the same value for the expression.
-The groups form a *partition* of the data; every row (matching the optional **WHERE** clause) is assigned to a group, and no row is assigned to more than one group.
+The groups form a *partition* of the data; every row (matching the optional **WHERE** clause, if used) is assigned to a group, and no row is assigned to more than one group.

 With **GROUP BY** in effect, we can now retrieve information about each group as a whole; each row of our output will represent information about one group.
 If we put an aggregate function expression in our **SELECT** clause, the aggregate is applied to each group's rows separately.
 In addition to aggregates, we can **SELECT** the **GROUP BY** expression - this is allowed (and makes sense) because all of the rows in each group will have the same value for the expression.
 You usually want to include the grouping expression as a label for the group - otherwise you will not know what group each aggregate expression belongs to!